Skip to main content

 Be Cautious with Dairy and Meat

-Ensure dairy products are pasteurized and meat is thoroughly cooked, especially in smaller markets or rural areas.
-Avoid raw or undercooked meat and eggs.
-Look for freshness indicators when purchasing.
+Make sure dairy is pasteurized and meat is cooked through, especially at smaller markets or in rural areas.
+Skip raw or undercooked meat and eggs, and check for freshness when you buy.

 MEDIUM